wizzyfizzy/Budgetie/docs/SwiftLint setup.md

-# SwiftLint Setup
+# SwiftLint Configuration for Budgetie

-## What is SwiftLint and Why Use It?

-SwiftLint is a tool that helps keep your Swift code clean and consistent by enforcing coding style and best practices automatically.
+This document explains the SwiftLint configuration used in the **Budgetie** iOS project.
+SwiftLint is a linter tool that enforces Swift style and conventions.
-It detects common issues like long lines, trailing spaces, unused imports, force casts, and more.
-By using SwiftLint, you ensure that your codebase stays readable, maintainable, and less prone to bugs.

 ---

+## 📄 What is SwiftLint?

+[SwiftLint](https://github.com/realm/SwiftLint) is a tool to enforce Swift style and coding conventions.
+It scans the Swift files and warns about:
+- Style violations
+- Bad practices
+- Unused code

+It helps keep the codebase consistent and clean across the team.

+---

 ## 1. Install SwiftLint

-Make sure SwiftLint is installed on your machine (using Homebrew):
+Make sure SwiftLint is installed on the machine (using Homebrew):
 ```bash
 brew install swiftlint
 ```